 A guardian can apply to SACAT for special powers to:

-- directing that the person resides in a particular place
+- direct the protected person to reside in a particular place

-- that authorise the detention of a person in a particular place
+- authorise the detention of a person in a particular place

-SACAT cannot make an order for special powers unless satisfied that the health or safety of the person the subject of the application, or the health or safety of others, would be seriously at risk.
+SACAT cannot make an order for special powers unless satisfied that the health or safety of the person or others, would be seriously at risk.

 Who can apply?

 An application for special powers can be made at the same time as an application is made for a guardianship order, or at a later time.

 Reviewing or changing special powers

 - special powers to detain a person within six months and then once each year

 - any other special powers every three years.